On the Renormalization Group in EFTs: On-Shell Bases, Ambiguities, and Divergences: Preliminaries

 The \befs in the off-shell theory can be computed with standard methods~\cite{tHooft:1973mfk}: parametrizing the bare (RG-invariant) couplings in terms of the renormalized ones, the \befs are related to the coupling counterterms (more details to follow in Section~\ref{sec:cts_and_rgs_off-shell}).
 We write

 for the off-shell \befs.
-Both renormalized Green's functions and observables $ \mathcal{O}(\lambda) $ are RG invariant in the off-shell theory---satisfying, e.g., an off-shell version of~\eqref{eq:obs_RG_invariance}---and the \befs give rise to a flow of the couplings in the space $ V_\off $ as sketched in Fig.~\ref{fig:off-shell_flow}.
+Both renormalized Green's functions and observables $ \mathcal{O}(\lambda) $ are RG invariant in the off-shell theory---satisfying, e.g., an off-shell version of~\eqref{eq:obs_RG_invariance}---and the \befs give rise to a flow of the couplings in the space $ V_\off $ as sketched in Fig.~\ref{fig:off-shell_flow} (see also the discussion in Note~\ref{note:linear_order}).
 For physics to be consistently described by all points in the same equivalence class, it follows that all points in an equivalence class will flow to points residing in another shared equivalence class after the same change in renormalization scale.
-This is illustrated by the red points at the $ \mu_1 $ and $ \mu_2 $ equivalence surfaces in the figure.
+Were this not to be the case, two different descriptions of the same physics (two points in the same equivalence class) would lead to different physics at another renormalization scale, indicating some sickness in our EFT framework.\footnote{This is assuming that no two distinct equivalence classes in $ V_\off/\!\sim $ produce the same physics at a fixed renormalization scale.
+Otherwise one would have to identify larger equivalence classes than those obtained by field redefinitions.} This is illustrated by the red points at the $ \mu_1 $ and $ \mu_2 $ equivalence surfaces in the figure.
 While one might recover on-shell \befs with a similar calculation, bringing the theory to the (truncated) on-shell basis generally compromises the renormalized vacuum functional.
 The resulting loss of renormalizability indicates that the RG functions will fail to produce a flow for the Green's functions of the theory.
 We will discuss how to remedy this in Section~\ref{sec:NMS}.

+\begin{note}[note:linear_order]{Non-decoupling of EOM-type operators} One might wonder if it is possible to ``straighten out'' the equivalence classes and RG flows sketched in Figure~\ref{fig:off-shell_flow} by more carefully selecting the operator spaces.
+We think of the vertical space $ V_\perp $ satisfying $ V_\off = V_\on \oplus V_\perp $ as being spanned by redundant operators (removable by field redefinitions).
+This is a largely arbitrary choice and we do not have a sense of perpendicularity in $ V_\off $, as there is no inner product on the vector space.
+It is well-known that EOM operators, of the form

+for polynomials $ O_{pI}(\eta) $ of couplings and derivatives, vanish at linear order when inserted into physical matrix elements.
+Here $ S_{\mathrm{ren}} $ denotes the renormalizable part of the action, meaning that $ E_p $ actually depends on the renormalizable couplings.
+(This is incompatible with our definitions, but we ignore this issue for now.)
+Thus, choosing a basis of $ E_p $ to span $ V_\perp $ would seem to render the physical equivalence classes parallel to $ V_\perp $.
+Furthermore, the EOM-type operators do not mix into the physical on-shell operators under the RG at leading EFT order~\cite{Kluberg-Stern:1975ebk,Deans:1978wn,Collins:1984xc}.
+However, this whole construction only works at the first non-trivial EFT order beyond the renormalizable Lagrangian: the non-linearity associated with the field redefinitions render this construction infeasible beyond that.

+It is possible to construct a simple example to show that even a theory consisting purely of EOM operators is not equivalent to the free theory beyond linear order in the EFT expansion.
+Consider the toy-model